 Students also aren't automatically admitted to high school after class 8, regardless of the availability of money for tuition.
 Students must pass a test called the KCPE (Kenya Certificate of Primary Education) to be admitted to high school.
 Their grades determine how good of a high school they can get into, and high schools send out offer letters to prospective students in early January, following the release of the KCPE scores.

 Side by Side is proud to promise education through high school to the eleven students currently enrolled in the Embakasi Project and to provide computers to teach students at the Tania Centre about technology and enable them to practically implement word processing and online research in their studies.
-All donations to Side by Side are directed entirely to international programs, providing educational support and additional interventions to vulnerable children and their families in the United States and around the world.
+All donations to Side by Side are directed entirely to providing educational support and additional interventions to vulnerable children and their families in the United States and around the world.
 Join the impact today!